 That said, there are exceptions, especially to the first aspect of the tenet, the issue of playing yourself to expertise.
 I described one above when I talked about Brazilian soccer players.
 A group that often develops some amazing athletes without much if any formal input from coaches or family.

-Rather, formal coaching is only started after the athletes make a team; development proceeds (seemingly successfully) without it.
+Rather, formal coaching is only started after the athletes make a team.
+Development proceeds (seemingly successfully) without it.
 One might also look to inner city black dominance in basketball as another (potentially) similar model.
+The game is taken up early in life for “fun” and there are rarely formal coaches (if they exist at all) until much later.

 3: Is Relevant to the Skill Being Practiced